mjackson/unpkg/modules/client/components/Home.md

 npmcdn is a fast, global [content-delivery network](https://en.wikipedia.org/wiki/Content_delivery_network) for stuff that is published to [npm](https://www.npmjs.com/).
-Use it to quickly and easily load files using a simple URL like `https://npmcdn.com/package@version/file`.
+Use it to quickly and easily load files using a simple URL like:

+<div style="text-align:center">`https://npmcdn.com/package@version/file`</div>

 A few examples: